tuttlelm/pyHXExpress/README.md

 to allow users to easily interact with their data and subsequent outputs to gain statistically supported insights into the polymodality of the HDX data.

+## How to use this tool
+For now just grab the pyhxexpress.py and config.py files.
+See Documentation for a guide to analysis.

 ### References